It is commonly believed that fun and games are incompatible with professionalism in business. It's no different in the automotive industry.

 Some learning objectives are much easier to achieve in face-to-face training with tangible game characters.
 For example, we have a simulation in which participants make greeting cards by cutting up paper, writing "Happy Christmas" and "Happy Birthday" on it and then giving it to a customer.
 And whether the card is well or poorly constructed is irrelevant.
 To achieve the same level of freedom online, more technical creativity and budgets are needed for implementation.

-Graham: The costs for digital or classic implementation vary.
+Graham: The cost of digital or traditional implementation varies.
 What is the trend among the competition, what are your customers saying?
 In which direction is the industry developing?

-However, travel time, costs and CO₂ emissions can be too great for face-to-face training.
+However, travel time, costs and CO₂ emissions can be too great with face-to-face training.
 Many people are even busier these days and even less willing to travel for business.

 Buyers are increasingly demanding shorter, more flexible and digitally supported meetings.
 A hybrid model, where some learners are present in the classroom while others participate online, is the middle ground.